tbrethes/UpviseSDK/Visual Studio Code Plugin/README.md

 3. Type in : **upvisedev.exe -createdashboard [myfolder] [kind]**

-**myfolder** is the base folder your want to create your UpviseJS app

-**kind** is the kind of dashboard to create: **projects, project, forms, tools, assets, sales.quote, sales.deal, sales.invoice, sales.po, sales.catalog, sales.contract**
+**myfolder** is the base folder your want to create your UpviseJS app **kind** is the kind of dashboard to create: **projects, project, forms, tools, assets, sales.quote, sales.deal, sales.invoice, sales.po, sales.catalog, sales.contract**

-This will create a new folder or add a new dashboard to the existing folder containing your source files and required files to work with Visual Studio Code.
+Note: you can run multiple times the -createdashboard command with the same folder to add different dashboard kinds to the same project.

 **Deploy**
 1. Set your Upvise email / password in the **jsconfig.json** file